yourdevkalki/arbitrum-vibekit/typescript/lib/mcp-tools/emberai-mcp/README.md

-## EmberAI Overview
+## EmberAI MCP Server

-- Ember is a powerful MCP (Model Context Protocol) server that enables AI agents to interact with DeFi protocols or on-chain services without requiring custom implementations.
+Ember is a powerful MCP (Model Context Protocol) server that acts as a one-stop solution for managing and executing complex DeFi operations across multiple chains.
+By providing simple, well-documented interfaces, Ember empowers AI agents and LLMs to dynamically select, compose, and interact with DeFi protocols without the need for custom implementations.

-- Ember features simple, well-documented interfaces that empower LLMs to dynamically select and compose tools.

-- Ember's MCP-powered connectivity establishes a declarative DeFi layer, which not only enables AI agents to interpret and execute user intents but also offers developers a unified interface to the entire DeFi ecosystem.
+Ember's MCP-powered connectivity establishes a declarative DeFi layer, enabling agents to interpret and execute user intents while offering developers a unified interface to the entire DeFi ecosystem.
+With access to rich market data, developers can leverage Ember to create custom DeFi strategies and effortlessly automate advanced workflows.

-- Ember serves as a one-stop solution for managing and executing complex DeFi operations across various chains.
-Developers can use Ember's rich market data to create custom DeFi strategies.

 ## Prerequisites